BUAP Logo

 Benemerita Universidad Autonoma de Puebla Logo

 The 2014 redesign resulted in a more concise logo for the Benemérita Universidad Autónoma de Puebla.
-At least when viewed in the context of the color palette.
-The variety of colors of the original version has been replaced by the use of an exceptional blue shade, which looks modern and stylish, evoking a sense of confidence among BUAP applicants and students.
+At least when viewed through the color palette.
+The original version’s color palette has been replaced with an exceptional blue shade that looks modern and stylish, evoking confidence among BUAP applicants and students.

 Font and Colors